Skip to content

 1

-This can be useful for logging an episode during training without unpacking the batched state yourself.
+This is useful for logging an episode during training without unpacking the batched state yourself, and for any downstream tooling that wants a single agent's state at a time.
 We'll discuss Rendering more in a future tutorial.

 Common Pitfalls